hrvestigo/holistic-pay/charts/partner-bank-interface/README.md

 Third parameter is used to define Keycloak client ID, which is by default set to `aux`.
 This value can be modified with `keycloak.resource` attribute.

-Next parameter to set is Keycloak client token, which should be set with `secret.keycloakClientToken` attribute.
+Next parameter to set is Keycloak client token, which should be set with `secret.oauth2ClientToken` attribute.
 This is an AES encrypted token which is encrypted using the same encryption key as other secrets (`secret.decryptionKey`).

 Final parameter is used to define if token will be cached in application.
 Cache is enabled by default but can be disabled by setting attribute `cacheEnabled` to `false`.